Goldman Sachs changes management structure in Brazil

-SAO PAULO (Reuters) - Goldman Sachs Group is changing its management in Brazil, Latin America co-heads Gonzalo Garcia and Ram Sundaram announced in a statement on Thursday.
+SAO PAULO, March 14 (Reuters) - Goldman Sachs Group is changing its management in Brazil, Latin America co-heads Gonzalo Garcia and Ram Sundaram announced in a statement on Thursday.

 The bank said its activities in Brazil will be led by a new executive management committee with six members.